gokiburikin/gkbrkn_noita/README.md

 - [x] **Tweak Spells (WIP)**: Change base game spells for balance reasons.
 - [x] **Random Start**: Start runs with two wands with random spells and stats, random max hp, a random flask, and a perk.
 - [x] **Wand Shops Only**: All spell shops will be replaced with wand shops.
+- [x] **Extended Wand Generation**: Include unused spell types in procedural wand generation. *Required for some spells to show up if using Wand Shops Only.*

 ### Perks (14)
 - [x] **Always Cast**: Upgrade a random spell on a random wand in your inventory to always cast.